mrtrnds/chess_demo/README.md

 # chess_demo
-Computational Intelligence
+Computational Intelligence.

-Run the file chess_gui.m in Matlab enviroment to open the program.
+Run the file chess_gui.m in Matlab environment to open the program.